-The Parent Center for the Calico Rock School District will be located on the elementary campus in room 11 and 12.
+A Parent Center will be established in each school of the district.
+The Parent Center is located at the Elementary campus.
 It will be open on each Monday of the week from 3:00-5:00 p.m.
-The parent center facilitator will be Lisa Cullen.
-In addition, parenting information will be located on the high school campus in the guidance counselor's office.
+The parent facilitator will be Lisa Cullen.